cernopendata/data-curation/atlas-2025feb-odeo/README.md

 * `unskimmed_data.txt` is the list of unskimmed data and MC files available on rucio.
 Some of the files are quite large, so this had to be handled separately.

+* `updated_bjet_skims.txt` is a special list of files for updating the b-jet skims, which needed a second round of updates following further validation.

+* `qcd_skims.txt` contains a list of QCD jet datasets that are provided for validation purposes for the beta release, and will be made available publicly with the full release.

+* `rucio_jetskim_specialhandling.sh` is a script for special handling of the b-jet skim updates and QCD jet skim files.

 * `rucio_reformat_unskimmed.sh` moves the unskimmed data into the appropriate places and renames the datasets as needed.